Invisible - Leave Here

 May we bring/eat our own food?

 Yes, we encourage you to bring a picnic and sit-a-spell!
-We often host food vendors during the weekend for you to enjoy as well.
+We host wonderful food vendors Fridays through Sundays as well.
 PLEASE NOTE: ABC laws prohibits the possession or consumption of alcoholic beverages not sold at our location, this includes wine or beer purchased from other local wineries and breweries.

 May we bring our dogs?